leandrozappani/leandrozappani.github.io/_teaching/evolutionary_genetics.md

 location: "Posadas, Argentina"
 ---

-I teached Evolutionary Genetics practical works and coloquia from 2014 to 2017.
+I teached Evolutionary Genetics practical works and coloquia from 2014 to 2017 to students form the third year of the degree Licentiate in Genetics.